gardener/landscaper/docs/gettingstarted/manifest-deployer-tutorial/README.md

 ### Install the Landscaper together with an OCI registry

+For this tutorial we need the landscaper-controller running in the Kubernetes cluster as well as the landscaper command line client (cli) to interact with the landscaper.
+In addition we need an OCI registry to store the artifacts created in this tutorial.

 The landscaper-cli provides a convenient quick start option for installing the Landscaper plus an OCI registry:

 ```bash